igordejanovic/rustemo/docs/src/parsing/parsing.md

 # GLR parsing
 GLR is a generalized version of LR which accepts a full set of CFG.
-If multiple actions can be executed the parser will split and investigate each possibility.
-If some of the path prove wrong it would be discarded (we call these local splits - local ambiguities) but if multiple paths lead to the successful parse then all interpretations are valid and instead of the parse tree we get the parse forest.
+If multiple parse actions can be executed at the current parser state the parser will split and investigate each possibility.
+If some of the path prove wrong it would be discarded (we call these splits - local ambiguities) but if multiple paths lead to the successful parse then all interpretations are valid and instead of the parse tree we get the parse forest.
 In that case we say that our language is ambiguous.

 Due to the fact that automata handled by GLR can be non-deterministic we say that GLR is a form of non-deterministic parsing.
 See more in the [section on resolving LR conflicts](../handling_errors/handling_errors.md#resolving-lr-conflicts).

-GLR will be implemented in the future versions of Rustemo.
+Rustemo uses a particular implementation of the GLR called [Right-Nulled GLR](https://www.doi.org/10.1145/1146809.1146810) which is a correct and more efficient version of the [original GLR](https://dl.acm.org/doi/abs/10.5555/1623611.1623625).